International organisations' publications

 Apart from the legal material such as collections of case law, preparatory acts and legislation, there are also reports and general publications from EU's various centres of activity.
 In addition we have access to a great deal of information in electronic form via EU's website and various databases.
 Note too that there are also EU-related books and journals in the Library's general collections.
-There are tips about how to find European material in the Research guide for Law.
+There are tips about how to find European material in the Research Guide for law and European Union.

 The Council of Europe

 Since the year 2000 the Law Library has been a depository library for the Council of Europe.
 This collection consists of both official documents from the Council's various bodies and of general publications about the Council's different areas.
 The material in some cases stretches as far back as the foundation of the Council of Europe in 1949.
 The collection includes the cases from the European Court of Human Rights.
 Older material can be found in The Library Search Tool.

 The Dag Hammarskjöld and Law library is a UN depository library and offers free access to documents, reports, books and other printed and electronic resources.
 It is the largest UN library in the Nordic countries with a complete collection of UN documents in print covering the period 1946-1992, as well as access to electronic and print resources for more recent documents.

 Learn more about the UN collection and find information about UN documents.
 Or go to DagDok - the library’s guide to UN and UN documents.